hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 Use this option to unregister multiple StoreServs using a single command.

-1. Log in to the Undercloud Horizon Dashboard.
+1. Log in to the undercloud Horizon dashboard.

 2. From the left panel, click the **Resources** tab and then **Storage** to display the overview page.